keycloak/keycloak/README.md

     mvn clean install -f GUIDE_DIR

-By default an archive version of the documentation is built.
-To build a latest build run:
+By default, an archive version of the documentation is built.
+To build the latest build run:

     mvn clean install -Dlatest